 The personality traffic light illuminates the adult, child and parent natures in all of us.
 When you begin a conversation with somebody you can be sure that they need what you have to give.
 Their goal is simply to obtain as much information and satisfaction as possible from you.
-Transactional theory on the personality traffic light explains that an individual acts in accordance with a system of feelings accompanied by a related set of behavior patterns.
+Transactional theory on the personality traffic light explains individual acts in accordance with a system of feelings accompanied by a related set of behavior patterns.
 Combined the feelings and behavior patterns are called "ego states."
 These can be classified under three headings:

 ADULT - Objective appraisals of reality

 CHILD - responses fixed in early childhood

 PARENT - Those responses parental in nature.
 Your complete being is then governed by a kind of personality traffic light.

 The PARENT like the red traffic light tends to say, "Stop!
 You were taught that..."

 The middle amber light representative of the ADULT asks the question, "Are you ready?"

 The green light in the personality traffic light is for the CHILD who wants to "Go...
 Go...
 Go..."